aquietlife/zora/README.md

 - Audrey: A CNN-based speech recognizer.
 A current implementation shows you how to make an ASR system that recognizes digits (0-9).
 This model also has interpretability functionality like feature visualization.

 # General ASR
-- OpenConformer: A transformer-based speech recognizer that uses public domain, open datasets for general purpose speech recognition.
+- Speech-Transformer: A transformer-based speech recognizer that uses public domain, open datasets for general purpose speech recognition.
 You are also able to fine-tune the model to make it better at hearing specific voices you want it to recognize.
 This model also has interpretability functionality through mechanistic interpretability techniques.

 # Metrics and Evaluation
-- Weights and Biases
+- Facilitated through Weights and Biases

 # Zora Platform